UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Exceptions.rst.txt

 An "Exception" is an indication that something out of the ordinary (exceptional) happened.

-Note that they are NOT called "Errors" -- often they are, but often it's not an indication of an error per se.
+Note that they are NOT called "Errors" -- often they are errors, but an Exception is not an indication of an error per se.

-This is why we have exception handling -- because we often know that exceptions will occur, and know how to handle them -- we don't want the program to crash out.
+This is why exception handling exists -- we often know that exceptions will occur, and know how to handle them -- we don't want the program to crash out.

+NOTE: if an Exception is raised in a Python program, and it has not been handled, then the program will stop, and report what happened.
+I'm sure you have seen this many times while working on your code!

 Handling Exceptions
 -------------------

+So far, Exceptions in your code have indicated a bug that you need to fix.
+But frequently you can anticipate where an Exception might occur, and your code can do something about it -- give a nice message to the user, or try the operation again in a different way -- the options are endless.
+Doing something after an Exception has occurred is known as "handling" the Exception.

 Exceptions are handled with a "try -- except" block.

-This provides another branching structure (kind of like if) -- a way for different code to run depending on what happens.
+This provides another branching structure (kind of like if) -- a way for different code to run depending on what happens in a code block.

+Here is an example:

 .. code-block:: python

     try:
-        do_something()
-        f = open('missing.txt')
+        with open('missing.txt') as data_file:
-        process(f)   # never called if file missing except FileNotFoundError:
+            process(data_file)   # never called if file missing except FileNotFoundError:
         print("Couldn't find missing.txt")

+The ``try:`` block is code that you want to "try" to run.
+In this case, it's opening and processing a file.
+But if the file isn't there, then a ``FileNotFoundError`` is "raised".
+When an Exception is raised, no further code is run -- so the ``process()`` function will not be called.
+Once an exception is raised, Python looks for an ``except`` line.
+If the raised Exception matches the one in the ``except`` line, then the code in that block is run.

+If there is no ``except``, or the Exception doesn't match, then python will keep moving "up the stack", until the Exception is caught.
+If it is never caught, then the program will terminate.

 Bare ``except``
 ---------------